-The Emory Comprehesive Glycomics Core (ECGC), one of the Emory Integrated Core Facilities (EICF), is supported by the Atlanta Clinical & Translational Science Institute and the Emory University School of Medicine.
+The Emory Comprehesive Glycomics Core (ECGC), one of the Emory Integrated Core Facilities (EICF), is supported by the Georgia Clinical & Translational Science Alliance and the Emory University School of Medicine.
 We help investigators use rapidly evolving methods and technologies in the area of glycomics.
 Please contact us so that we can discuss your experimental needs.

 - The mission of Emory Comprehensive Glycomics Core is to provide investigators in the Emory community access to methods and technology being used and currently under development in the rapidly developing area of glycomics, which the National Institutes of Health in 2014 designated as a recipient of its Common Fund Resources for the first time.
 We will accomplish this through individual consultation with investigators, who find a need to address questions regarding glycosylation, which is the most common posttranslational modification of proteins.
 Our priority is to serve the needs of investigators at Emory University, but we are also capable of providing service to investigators at other institutions.